Alliance chews over two very different construction projects

 Jeremy Taylor then outlined Gatwick Airport’s new draft Master Plan for growth over the next five and 15 years.
 The Plan sets out three growth scenarios and includes detail on how it will address infrastructure, the economy, the environment and the passenger experience.

-Our photos shows (l-r): Ken Watson (HNW Architects), Jeremy Taylor (Gatwick Diamond Business) and Chris Coopey (MHA Carpenter Box)
+Our photos shows (l-r): Ken Watson (HNW Architects), Jeremy Taylor (Gatwick Diamond Business) and Chris Coopey (Carpenter Box)